-DESIGN UPDATE: The &IdquoJV&rdquo (led by HDR and Arup) and the design team (led by Shop) focused on advancing the pavilion design by preparing concepts for review by the City.
-They also focused on addressing comments on Esplanade Package II comments in preparation of developing the CD&rsquos.
-Pier 15 Upland Bid Documents commenced including comments received from the Construction Manager.
-The design team also focused their efforts on contract administration for the projects in construction.
+DESIGN UPDATE: During the 4th Quarter the &ldquoJV&rdquo (led by HDR and Arup) and the design team (led by SHoP) focused on advancing Esplanade Package 3 and Pier 35.
+The design team also focused their efforts on the screen wall lighting scheme and the eco park with regards to marine structures and DEP issues; as well as contract administration for the projects in construction.
 The team continued to attend management meetings, work sessions and task team meetings.
 The Construction Manager (led by Carter & Burgess, Inc.) updated the program and project budget and schedule.
-An estimate was also prepared for the Esplanade Package II DD drawings.